 As mentioned above, the Panasonic NN-SB458S delivered its most noteworthy performances when it came to frozen foods, both with premade foods and when it came to defrosting frozen ground turkey.
 This appliance exceptionally impressed us with its performance in the burrito test, with the left, right, and center zones only showing an average temperature difference of 3°F, with the entire burrito warmed up both above the recommended temperature and warm enough to serve in the opinion of our testers.

 It did almost as well with the Hot Pocket, with the only average temperature difference only increasing to around 7°F. However, the NN-SB458S did lose a few points for slightly burning one end, getting it a little crustier than we would have liked.

 The Panasonic NN-SB458S continued its strong showing into the defrosting test.
 This microwave completely defrosted 8.75 ounces of the one-pound block and the remaining part very easily broke apart — enough that we would have felt fine to toss everything right into the pan.
 It did alert us to flip the turkey a few minutes into the process and we liked that it didn't cook any of the meat prematurely.

-The Panasonic NN-SB458S did do a bit better than average in some of our heating tests.
-It heated up the 125 mL of water very quickly, raising its temperature almost 90°F after 45 seconds of heating.
+The NN-SB458S did do a bit better than average in some of our heating tests.
+It heated the 125 mL of water very quickly, raising its temperature to almost 90°F after 45 seconds of heating.
 It also did exceptionally well with our plate of leftovers using its auto-reheat function.
-The sausage, potatoes and green beans weren't too far apart in temperature and all three were warm enough to eat without additional time in the microwave.
+The sausage, potatoes, and green beans weren't too far apart in temperature and all three were warm enough to eat without additional time in the microwave.